finbourne/lusid-sdk-java-preview/sdk/docs/TaxRuleSetsApi.md

     String scope = "scope_example"; // String | The rule set scope.
     String code = "code_example"; // String | The rule set code.
     UpdateTaxRuleSetRequest updateTaxRuleSetRequest = new UpdateTaxRuleSetRequest(); // UpdateTaxRuleSetRequest | The contents of the rule set.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the rule set will take effect.
-Defaults to the current LUSID system datetime if not specified.
-The changes will take place from this effective time until the next effective time that the rule has been updated at.
-For example, consider a rule that has been created or updated effective at the first day of the coming month.
-An upsert effective from the current day will only change the definition until that day.
-An additional upsert at the same time (first day of the month) is required if the newly-updated definition is to supersede the future definition. try {
+Defaults to the current LUSID system datetime if not specified. try {
       TaxRuleSet result = apiInstance.updateTaxRuleSet(scope, code, updateTaxRuleSetRequest, effectiveAt);
       System.out.println(result);